clintlosee/B2W-Site/README.md

 # B2W-Site
-## Static website and WordPress Theme file
+This is just a simple static website to be converted to a WordPress theme.